Fairview Fire: September 9 onwards

 Heavy rain and thunderstorms brought to the area on September 9 by Tropical Storm Kay southwest of San Diego in the Pacific, benefitted firefighters as the tropical moisture saturated the area, mitigating some of the threat posed by high winds and dry conditions.
 The fireline remained 28,307 acres in size and containment had spiked to forty percent.
 Additionally, more than 2,200 firefighters were engaging the fire front as the number of structures threatened was reduced to 8,764 and a significant portion of evacuation orders had been reduced to warnings in the surrounding fire area, although there were now threats of mudslides in the burn area.
 In the afternoon, a helicopter assisting with operations in the fire crashed while attempting to land at the Banning Airport, moderately injuring three firefighting personnel.

-Impact

-Human
+Effects

 The Fairview Fire resulted in the deaths of at least two civilians who had been attempting to escape the rapidly moving fire before becoming overrun by the fireline, while a third civilian had been severely injured with third degree burns to their upper body.
 The two had died in their vehicle while attempting to escape the fire while fleeing to a home in the 42400 block of Avery Canyon Road.